YunlouTeng/Data-Analyst-Salary-Predictor/README.md

-## Data Science Salary Predictor: Project Overview
+## Data Analyst Salary Predictor: Project Overview
 * **Goal**: Creating a salary predictor for data science positions to help job seekers understand the job market and make informed career and salary decisions.

 * **Impact**: Lower the RMSE from 0.8 to 0.4 by ensemble methods.